codacy/docs/docs/organizations/managing-security-and-risk.md

 ## Item priorities and deadlines

-The following table defines security item priorities and days to fix the underlying issue, based on the importance of the underlying issue:
+The following table defines security item priorities and days to fix the underlying issue, based on the importance of the issue:

 | **Security item<br/>priority** | <br/>Days to close | Codacy<br/>security issue severity | Jira<br/>security issue priority |
 |--------------------------------|--------------------|------------------------------------|----------------------------------|